Today’s story takes us on a trip to the circus.

 And the clowns.
-The clowns frollicked about, with gags and laughs aplenty.
-The squirted mysterious liquid from dead looking flowers into the giggling faces of the onlooking audience.
+The clowns frolicked about, with gags and laughs aplenty.
+The squirted mysterious liquid from dead-looking flowers into the giggling faces of the onlooking audience.
 Their feet, too large, sprouted gnarled sharp claws from the toes of the beaten leather.
-Their big, jolly smiles carved into the flesh of their faces.
+Their big, jolly smiles were carved into the flesh of their faces.
 The skin puckered and twisted with knots of scars.
 Gaping holes in their cheeks ran with spiders darting in and out.

 Yet none of it troubled the audience.
 The murky smoke in the tent seemed to lift their laughter to the point of delirium.
 The ringmaster stood once more upon his plinth.
 Feeding upon the laughter.
 Feeding upon the happiness.
 Feeding upon the souls.